Setup environment

 Ground truth datasets

 Ground truth datasets are used to benchmark and evaluate agent performance.
-These datasets are structured in JSON format and include:
+These datasets are structured in JSON format and include:- Full conversation context

 - Tool call sequences